View the entire Frequently Asked Questions (FAQs)

 Can I invest for my kids through QuietGrowth?

 Yes, you can invest for your kids with QuietGrowth.
 However, your kids cannot invest by themselves through QuietGrowth.
-This is because an individual has to be at least 18 years old to open a QuietGrowth account.
+This restriction is because an individual has to be at least 18 years old to open a QuietGrowth account.

 Below are three options for you to invest for your child or grandchild with QuietGrowth.